saltstack/salt/doc/topics/netapis/index.rst

 Check the docs for each module to see external requirements and configuration settings.

-Communication with Salt and Salt satelite projects is done by passing a list of lowstate dictionaries to a client interface.
+Communication with Salt and Salt satellite projects is done by passing a list of lowstate dictionaries to a client interface.
 A list of available client interfaces is below.
 The lowstate dictionary items map to keyword arguments on the client interface.